A tiny puppy is recovering well from emergency surgery after raiding her owner’s purse and swallowing 20 coins.

 But she is now back home and on the mend after the removal of £2.68 from her stomach.

 Daisy’s owner Ivana had lost her purse but did not suspect the dog had eaten it – only becoming concerned when the puppy ignored food and started vomiting.
 A 2p coin was in her sick.
-Vet charity the PDSA explained that when Daisy was examined, vets could see her stomach was causing her pain, raising suspicions of a blockage – so she was sedated and X-rayed.Use a carabiner to attach it to a belt loop for a long hike.
+Vet charity the PDSA explained that when Daisy was examined, vets could see her stomach was causing her pain, raising suspicions of a blockage – so she was sedated and X-rayed.INTERESTING FACT ABOUT YOUR PET: The United States has the highest pet dog population in the world.
+Approximately 75.8 million in fact.

 ‘I couldn’t believe it when PDSA rang to tell me Daisy had swallowed so many coins’, she said.